iver56/audiomentations/docs/waveform_transforms/add_background_noise.md

 [`noise_transform`](#noise_transform){ #noise_transform }: `Optional[Callable[[np.ndarray, int], np.ndarray]]`
 :   :octicons-milestone-24: Default: `None`.
 A callable waveform transform (or
     composition of transforms) that gets applied to the noise before it gets mixed in.
+    The callable is expected to input audio waveform (numpy array) and sample rate (int).

 [`p`](#p){ #p }: `float`
 :   :octicons-milestone-24: Default: `0.5`.
 The probability of applying this transform.